my-codeworks/tiff-viewer-extension/README.md

-# Chrome Tiff viewer
+# Tiff viewer extension
-A Chrome extension that enables tiff images, inline in your browser.
-As if they were supported for real.
+A Chrome/Firefox extension that enables TIFF images inline in your browser, as if they were supported for real!

 The extension works by intercepting any attempt by the browser to load a URL that ends in .tiff (or variants) and handling that request instead.
-The handling consists of using a Javascript, LLVM/Emscripten, port of libtiff to render the tiff image onto an in memory canvas.
+The handling consists of using a Javascript, LLVM/Emscripten, port of libtiff to render the TIFF image onto an in memory canvas.
 The canvas has a method for getting its content as a `data:image` URL and that is used to get a redirect URL for the original browser request.

 So: